Maple Leafs' Matthews has modern record 4 goals in NHL debut

 Matthews put Toronto ahead 3-2 with a one-timer from inside the right circle on a feed from Morgan Rielly 1:25 into the second period, and fans showered the ice with hats.

 The fourth goal followed a give-and-go with William Nylander.
-Matthews lifted the puck past Anderson with 3 seconds left in the second after blowing by a defender in the slot.
+Matthews lifted the puck past Anderson after blowing by a defender in the slot.
 Nylander had two assists.

 Matthews scored on his first three shots of the game.